SLE226 - Environmental Team Based Research

 |Scheduled learning activities - campus||

-1 x 2 hour class per week, 6 x 3 hour practicals per trimester, 4 day field trip to the Grampians.
+1 x 2 hour online class per week, 6 x 3 hour on-line practicals per trimester, 4 day field trip to the Grampians

-The design of experiments, analysis of environmental data and working effectively in a team based situation are critical skills required by all environmental scientists.
+The design of experiments, analysis of environmental data and working effectively in a team-based situation are critical skills required by all environmental scientists.
 This unit is devised to step students through the process of environmental research from initial project conception through to presenting the findings of research in a professional format.
 This unit comprises a series of classes and practicals aimed at developing skills in experimental design, data analysis (using statistical software) and data presentation.
-A major component of this unit involves students working in a team to design, conduct and report on their own environmental research project.
-This unit aims to develop strong analytical skills, research skills, communication skills and team work skills.
+A major component of this unit involves students working in a research team to design, conduct and report on their own environmental research project conducted during the Grampians field trip.

 Unit Fee Information